 Thimpu: The capital city of Bhutan, Thimpu has the largest population, and is also connected to other beautiful valleys.
 When in Thimpu, visit Tamchong Lakhang, Buddha Dordenma Statue, Takin Sanctuary- where you can see Bhutan’s National animal.

-Maldives grants Visa on arrival for Indians, and is truly a heaven for beach lovers.
-With extremely beautiful beaches, resorts, hotels and spas, it is surely an ideal holiday destination.
+The Maldives grants Visa on arrival for Indians and is truly a heaven for beach lovers.
+With extremely beautiful beaches, resorts, hotels, and spas, it is surely an ideal holiday destination.

 Where to go:

 Male: The capital city of Maldives, Male has a lively city life along with beautiful beaches and architectures to see.
 When in Male, roam around the city and visit the Islamic Centre, National Museum, Male Friday Mosque, and the renowned Male Fish Market.
 One can stay in the luxurious private resorts to experience the best of Male.

 Hulhumale is all about turquoise beaches that are breathtakingly beautiful, busy streets and beautiful resorts near the beach where you can feel the sea all day long.

 Maafushi is one of the biggest islands of Maldives and can be reached from Male through Villingili Ferry Terminal.
 Once you reach Maafushi you can visit popular beaches such as Bikini Beach, Public Beach, Coral Beach and so on, and opt for water sports such as Snorkeling, Scuba Diving.